-The North Dakota Game and Fish Department is announcing its summer schedule of conservation workshops for educators.
+The North Dakota Game and Fish Department has set its summer schedule of conservation workshops for educators.

 The North Dakota Game and Fish Department is reminding parents to capture their little angler’s first catch on a specially designed First Fish certificate.

 First Fish has no qualifying weights or measurements.
 The only requirement is the successful landing of a North Dakota fish.
 Certificates are available to all who request them, and have ample room for all the important information, such as name, age, lake and a short fish story, plus a blank space for a photograph big enough to contain the smile of the happiest little angler.